 Treatment for uveitis depends on what's causing it and which area of the eye is affected.

-Medication is the main treatment, but in rare cases, surgery may be recommended to treat particularly severe uveitis.
+Medicine is the main treatment, but in rare cases, surgery may be recommended to treat particularly severe uveitis.

-Corticosteroids work by disrupting the normal function of the immune system so it no longer releases the chemicals that cause inflammation.
+Steroids work by disrupting the normal function of the immune system so it no longer releases the chemicals that cause inflammation.

-Corticosteroid injections rarely cause significant side effects, but in some people they can make the pressure in the eye increase.
+Steroid injections rarely cause significant side effects, but in some people they can make the pressure in the eye increase.
 The ophthalmologist will check for this and advise you if this happens.

-Corticosteroids tablets or capsules
+Steroids tablets or capsules

 In the long term they can cause osteoporosis, thinning of the skin, and an increased risk of infection.

 To minimise any side effects, you'll be prescribed the lowest possible dose to control your symptoms.

 Do not stop taking steroids until a doctor says it's safe to do so.
 Suddenly stopping your medicine can cause unpleasant withdrawal effects.

 When a GP or ophthalmologist thinks you can stop the treatment, they'll advise you about how to gradually reduce the amount of steroids you're taking.